BaronguyenVinasu/BaronguyenVinasu/README.md

 👋 Hi, I'm Baro! <br/>
 🧑🏻‍💻Business/Data Analyst sharing about my journey and learnings in tech <br/>
 👨‍🎓Studied [Business Data Analytics] at the Arizona State University, USA <br/>
-💭 Currently learning about data analytics and Python at ASU <br/>
+💭 Currently learning about data analytics and Python at ASU! <br/>